 It’s here.
-The most important ingredient of a real Norwegian West Coast Christmas celebration arrived timely to our Washington DC apartment today: Pinnekjøtt.
+The most important ingredient of an authentic Norwegian West Coast Christmas celebration arrived timely at our Washington DC apartment today: Pinnekjøtt.
 Cured lamb meat ready for cooking and the taste of Christmas Eve.
-Big thanks to Willy’s Products in Florida (!) for producing and shipping this delicacy in the US (with certain reservations… it remains to enjoy it the 24th:).
+Big thanks to Willy’s Products in Florida (!) for producing and shipping this delicacy in the US (with certain reservations… it remains to enjoy it on the 24th:).
 Norwegian pinnekjøtt – made in the USA.

 Update: The Pinnekjøtt was ok.
 It gave us a flavour of Christmas memories but was not even close to the best Norwegian variants.
 We watered it down for approx. 30 hours, damped it for 3 hours to the meat came off the bones, and broiled it at low heat for the 10 last minutes.
 We suspect that the meat was sheep, not lamb.
 But hey, what can you expect?
 Pinnekjøtt from Florida still sounds exotic.